hmrc/trader-goods-profiles/README.md

 Profiles Router microservice.
 This microservice facilitates seamless communication between the Trader Goods Profiles system and EIS, ensuring efficient data exchange and integration.

+### Dev

+Before pushing, you can run [verify.sh](./verify.sh) which will run all the tests, as well as check the format.

 ### License

 This code is open source software licensed under